Phone Numbers

 These providers and their team use a multidisciplinary approach to avoid readmissions after bariatric surgery.

 An expected rate is the estimated rate of readmissions that Lexington Medical Center was expected to have during the timeframe, taking into account the complexity of surgical cases performed and comorbidities of patients.
-An observed rate is the actual rate of readmissions observed at the facility during the timeframe.
+A predicted observed rate is the actual rate of readmissions observed at Lexington Medical Center that has been risk adjusted to account for random variables and the volume of cases performed.
+The predicted observed rate is an overall better estimate of Lexington Medical Center’s rate of readmissions.

 Perinatal